gaganso/simple_polygon_kernel/README.md

 The project implements the paper  "An Optimal Algorithm for Finding the Kernel of a Polygon" by Lee and Preparata.

 How to run?

-python3 dll.py -i [num of vertices in the polygon]
+python dll.py -i [num of vertices in the polygon]

+Example:

+python dll.py -i 9

 The user can input any number of vertices of the polygon in counter-clockwise order(This order is imposed by the algorithm since we take the left half-plane of each edge to build the kernel).